 The score for this game is amazing keeping up the tradition of amazing Mass Effect music.
 It goes back to more of the style of the first game with ambient scores riddled all over the galaxy.
 The romance theme, which is criminally unreleased right now, is perfect.
 It invokes a reflection within while remaining ambient and building up to a sort of chant at the end.
 The combat themes also keep things pumping as well with plenty of beating sci-fi synth to keep you going.
 The main menu music helps set the tone, that feeling of adventure you know is ahead of you.
 BioWare has dropped the Unreal engine in favor of Frostbite 3, as they did for Dragon Age Inquisition.
 Frostbite is designed to help with large open areas, as all you need to do is look at Battlefield 1’s multiplayer maps for an example of that, while also featuring top notch graphics.
 Andromeda’s environments and worlds look amazing, some of the best art direction I have ever seen.
 The game does suffer when it comes to the character models, as the animations do suffer, as is the trend is with games of this nature.
 In a game where you spend a great deal of time talking to people it does get distracting when characters make odd expressions or no expressions at all.
 Thankfully they will be patching these issues so by the time this review goes live these will probably have changed, but they are issues that do get in the way of player immersion.
 The PlayStation 4 version runs at 1080p 30 fps with PS4 PRO options, and the Xbox One version runs at a 1080p/900p divide at 30 fps, with of course the PC version varying for user.
 You won’t notice too much a difference between the PS4 and Xbox One version so if you play console it doesn’t matter too much which system you play it on.
 The technical issues don’t usually get in the way of the game but can distract you, I had the game crash on me once, and one time had a odd filter placed over gameplay during first contact with the Kett at the start of the game.
 I looked and I could not find anyone else who had this issue, but it did bother me, since I was only 30 minutes into the game at that point.

 Mass Effect Andromeda is a bold new direction for the Mass Effect franchise.
 It’s a world where I want to build a home in, and technical issues, I can look past that, likely due to being used to it.
 It brings me back to those days of sitting in my room playing Mass Effect exploring the Milky Way and trying to stop Saren.
-Except now we are the aliens in Andromeda fighting for a new home, it really does feel like I am coming home to a universe I love.
-I give Mass Effect Andromeda a 8.5 out of 10.
+Except now we are the aliens in Andromeda fighting for a new home, it really does feel like I am coming home to a universe I love, despite some issues.
+I give Mass Effect Andromeda a 7.5 out of 10.
 See you in 600 years.

 Available On: PS4, Xbox One, and PC